 - Narrow down your search to no more than 3 potential vendors based on their abilities to meet your language, schedule, technology, process and price needs.

-- Ask for references, preferably from clients that they have executed similar projects for.
+- Ask for references or client testimonials, preferably from clients that they have executed similar projects for.
 Do your due diligence.
 Call their clients and ask pertinent questions relating to your requirements.
 Find out about any problems they encountered and how they were addressed and resolved.

 - Ask the vendor how often they perform customer satisfaction surveys and request to see the results for the past 3 years.
 Make sure you can assure yourself of their ability and commitment to retain clients and satisfy budget, schedule and quality requirements.

 - Ask if you will have a dedicated project manager to work on your project and to interview her.
 A good project manager trumps a good translator.
 She will be charged with staffing your projects and making them successful.
 If you are to test someone, test the project manager’s technical skill, communications abilities and work ethics.
 The project manager’s SAT scores have more relevance than a translation sample!

 - If you are still not sure about which vendor to choose, consider performing a paid pilot project starting with the most promising vendor.
 The pilot should have similar requirements as your actual project in all aspects except volume.

 Measuring the success of your pilot project depends not only on accurate translations, but on other important factors like responsiveness, timely delivery, meeting technical requirements, willingness to adapt and meet your specific needs, accurate billing and a mutually enjoyable work relationship.

 A translation sample is useful only if you are hiring an individual translator to perform well defined translation-only tasks and you are assured that all translation tasks forwarded to this translator will be executed only by her.